christiskatsouris/Introduction-Matlab/README.md

 [2] Kharab, A., & Guenther, R. (2018).
 An Introduction to Numerical Methods: A MATLAB® Approach.
 CRC press.

+# Disclaimer

+The author (Christis G. Katsouris) declares no conflicts of interest.

+The proposed Course Syllabus is currently under development and has not been officially undergone quality checks.
+All rights reserved.

+Any errors or omissions are the responsibility of the author.

 # How to Cite a Website

 See: https://www.mendeley.com/guides/web-citation-guide/